 The DUTCH Complete Hormone Test is an innovative approach to hormone evaluation.
 Here we discuss why it’s a great idea for all women who have menstrual cycles or who are on HRT to consider this test.
 You can order it from our lab shop, and your results come with a written interpretation from the Precision Analytical (DUTCH) lab.
 If you want more personalized help with your test results, you can book a consult with Dr. Laura.

-What is the Dutch Complete Hormone test?
+What does the DUTCH Complete Hormone test measure?

 Why measure all these hormones?

 - If you have adrenal issues (manifesting as sleep, stress, anxiety, depression, or energy problems), testing your adrenal hormones and their rhythms gives definitive information on how to handle these problems.
 We are specifically looking at your adrenal-brain communication, known as your HPA axis (hypothalamus-pituitary-adrenal).

 - With fertility problems, polycystic ovarian syndrome (PCOS), fibroids, PMS, irregular periods, painful periods, moodiness, and endometriosis, this test is highly beneficial.
 It gives a complete picture of how adrenal and reproductive hormone imbalances contribute to these problems.
 We never know what the PCOS hormone picture is without testing.

 - If you use hormone replacement therapy, it’s important to monitor your levels.
 This test works uniquely well for oral progesterone, vaginal hormones, patches, pellets, and injections.
 Note that this is only for hormone replacement therapy, not hormonal birth control pills!

 - With sleep problems, it’s important to check melatonin and cortisol.
 If melatonin is low, or cortisol is high, either of these situations can cause sleep problems.